microsoft/EdgeML/tools/SeeDot/README.md

 To know more about SeeDot, please refer to our publications [here](https://www.microsoft.com/en-us/research/publication/compiling-kb-sized-machine-learning-models-to-constrained-hardware/) and [here](https://www.microsoft.com/en-us/research/publication/shiftry-rnn-inference-in-2kb-of-ram/).

-This document describes the tool usage with an example.
+This document describes the tool's usage with an example.

 ### **Software requirements**